 Choquequirao, often referred to as “The Sister City of Machu Picchu”, stretches across 12 sectors and measures three times the size of Machu Picchu.
 Archaeologists are still excavating the site from its centuries-old jungle grasp and there’s still about 70% of the complex to unearth.

 A journey to Choquequirao is as off-the-beaten-trail as you can get on a Peruvian culture vacation.
 Don’t miss out on a chance to brush shoulders with ancient history away from the crowds.
-Speak to a Kuoda Travel Designer to begin planning your southern Peru vacation and trek to Machu Picchu.
+Speak to a Kuoda Travel Designer to begin planning your southern Peru vacation and even trek from Choquequirao to Machu Picchu.

 Other Destinations in Peru